raminnakhli/raminnakhli.github.io/index.md

 ## About Me

 I'm a PhD student at University of British Columbia working on applications of Deep Learning and Machine Learning.
 More specifically, I'm using self-supervised learning and graph neural networks to solve challenging problems on large-scale datasets such as gigapixel(!) histopathology images while reducing the human supervision.
-My research interests lie in computer vision, language models, and generative AI. <br> Prior to my PhD, I studied my master's in computer science at University of Tehran and got my bachelor's degree in electrical engineering from Sharif University of Technology.
+My research interests lie in machine learning, computer vision, and recently, generative AI. <br> Prior to my PhD, I studied my master's in computer science at University of Tehran and got my bachelor's degree in electrical engineering from Sharif University of Technology.

 ## Publications